sam5558/MAL-affinity/README.md

 # How to use it
 This script works with Python3.6+.
+Tested on Linux Only.

 Before running the script, install these packages :
 `pip3 install collections`